ufukhalis/rxdb/README.md

 Using `Database` instance, you can send queries to your database.

-Inserting a record in the table.
+Inserting a record to the table.

     final String insertSql = "INSERT INTO table_name VALUES (1, 'Ufuk', 'Halis', 28)";
     Mono<Integer> resultMono = database.executeUpdate(insertSql);